Akiba One – Fintech + Regulatory Compliance App Case Study

 Akiba One — Simplifying Enterprise Fintech Through Workflow Automation & System Design

-AkibaOne is an enterprise fintech SaaS platform built for financial institutions across Africa to automate credit decisioning, reduce fraud, and streamline compliance operations, using alternative data sources such as telco activity, mobile money behavior, and digital identity signals.
+AkibaOne is an enterprise fintech SaaS platform built for financial institutions across Africa to automate credit decisioning, reduce fraud, and streamline compliance operations by leveraging alternative data sources such as telco activity, mobile money behavior, and digital identity signals.

-I worked directly with Tebogo Mokwena, who hired me on Contra and the Akiba Digital team for approximately six months, where I led the rebranding and product redesign of AkibaOne.
+I worked directly with Tebogo Mokwena, who hired me at Contra and on the Akiba Digital team for approximately six months, during which I led the rebranding and product redesign of AkibaOne.

 My role focused on transforming highly complex financial workflows into a scalable, enterprise-grade user experience that felt intuitive even for non-technical operational teams.